 Terminals shall include a mechanism to start and stop digital teletext applications, For example, the TEXT key on an RCU could be used to start the digital teletext application (which would require any other running application to be killed); pressing the TEXT key again causes the running application to be stopped as long as it is signalled as a digital teletext application.
 Digital teletext applications are identified with an application_usage_descriptor in the AIT with usage_type equal to 1.

 NOTE 3: The digital teletext application is intended to be distinct from the autostart application(s) in the AIT.
-Care is needed if a teletext application is started by means other than the TEXT key.TS
+Care is needed if a teletext application is started by means other than the TEXT key.

+The PID on which an AIT component is carried may change.
+Terminals shall treat this in the same manner defined in clause 5.3.4.2 of TS 102 809 for the case where an AIT is removed from the PMT and then reinstated.
+This means that the sub-table shall be considered to have changed, regardless of whether the AIT version number changes, and the normal “AIT updated” sequence defined in Figure 14 shall be followed.

 6.2.2.4 Other general behaviour